RPGHacker/asar/docs/src/functions.md

 - `stringsequal(string1, string2)`

   Returns 1 if the given string parameters are equal and 0 otherwise.
+This is the same as the `==` operator on strings and is provided for backwards compatibility.

   ```asar
   if not(stringsequal("!assembler", "asar"))